Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 # Bootstrapping a H/A etcd cluster

-In this lab you will bootstrap an etcd cluster.
+In this section you will bootstrap an etcd cluster.
 The following machines will be used:

 `controller0`      `controller1`